normalgamer/RedumpVerifier/README.md

 # RedumpVerifier
-This script verifies Gamecube and Wii ISOs against the Redump hashes.
+This script verifies game ISOs against the Redump hashes.
 Python 3 is needed to run it.

 ## Changelog
 v1.2 - Added support for all the platforms in the redump dats